Cranberry Orange Pecan Scottish Shortbread

 1. Place 2 of the cookie trays/sheets in the oven and bake for 14 – 18 minutes.
 (If you have a 3rd tray, keep in the fridge).
 You may need a little longer baking time, but you want to take them out when the edges are just starting to turn a very pale golden colour, (see photos below).
 The rest of the shortbread should be quite pale, like sugar cookies.
 You can turn and rotate the trays during baking to ensure an even bake if needed, after 8 minutes.

 2.To test if ready to come out, attempt to push the biscuits to see if they will move when very gently pushed.
 Be aware though that they will still be soft, and so should be left on the baking trays for 5-10mins.
-As soon as removing from the oven however, you want to sprinkle plenty of granulated sugar on top of the biscuits.
+As soon as removing from the oven, sprinkle plenty of granulated sugar on top of the biscuits.

 Cooling The Shortbread

-1. After the 10 minutes of cooling & setting on the baking tray, transfer the baked shortbread (very carefully) to a cooling rack by lifting the baking/parchment paper.
-Slide the paper and biscuits onto the cooling rack.
-The biscuits are very delicate and so this I find to be the best way to move them and reduce breakages.
+1. After the 10 minutes of cooling, carefully transfer the baked shortbread to a cooling rack by lifting the baking/parchment paper.
+Slide the paper & biscuits onto the rack.
+The biscuits are very delicate, so this I find to be the best way to move them and reduce breakages.

-2. Leave the biscuits to cool down completely on the cooling rack.
+2. Leave to cool down completely on the cooling rack.

 Serving & Storage

 Thanks for reading.
-Click for my Original Authentic Scottish Shortbread recipe.
+Click to see my Original Authentic Scottish Shortbread recipe.
+Or newer Chocolate Coconute Scottish Shortbread, with just a hind of anise!

 DIFFICULTY LEVEL: easy, beginner